ShyLionTjmn/oui2redis/README.md

+Downloads IEEE OUI, OUI28 and OUI36 data from official site.

 Saves 24-bit OUI data in "oui" hash.

 Saves 28-bit OUI data in "oui28" hash.

 Saves 36-bit OUI data in "oui36" hash.

+Company names only, no addresses.

 MAC search order:

-lookup "oui" hash with first 6 half-octets (3 octets) If you find "IEEE Registration Authority", then lookup "oui28" with first 7 half-octets or lookup "oui36" with first 9 half-octets until you find answer (if it is there).
+lookup "oui" hash with first 6 half-octets (3 octets)

+If you find "IEEE Registration Authority", then lookup "oui28" with first 7 half-octets or lookup "oui36" with first 9 half-octets until you find answer (if it is there).

 Hash keys are lowercase!